ayathree/true-beauty-client/README.md

-# React + Vite
+# True Beauty

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This website is a e-commerce site for cosmetics, where a customer can find many cosmetics from different kinds and categories.

 Currently, two official plugins are available: